 As a teacher, I’m committed to teaching language in the way that I think is the most effective.
 Based on my teaching experience and the research I’ve read on second language acquisition, I would say that focusing on providing students with comprehensible input and giving them opportunities to engage in meaningful communication are the most important things I can do to help my students.

 The problem, however, is that students don’t always agree.
 Students often come to class with their own ideas about how languages are learned.
 Some students think they need to repeat words over and over again so they can perfect their pronunciation or “get the words in their heads.”
 Some students think they need to do lots of grammar practice activities so they can learn to speak correctly.
 Some students think they need to speak a lot in order to improve their speaking abilities.
 Some students ask to have every one of their errors corrected.

 These difficulties arise in a lot of language classrooms, but I think they are a particularly big challenge for those of us who teach adults.
 Adults often have very set ideas about how language learning works or how they believe that they themselves learn best.
-Adults often like to have control over their learning.
+Adults usually like to have control over their learning.
 They like to learn the rules.
 They like to study and memorize.
 They like to have immediate, tangible measurements of their progress, such as, “I learned the past tense today.
 Now I know the past tense.”

-While a lot of children would be perfectly happy in a language class where they just listen to silly stories and sing fun songs, many adults would start panicking in a class like this because they are not learning the rules, they’re not memorizing, and they’re not “practicing.”
+While a lot of children would be perfectly happy in a language class where they just listen to stories and do fun activities, many adults would start panicking in a class like this because they’re not learning the rules, they’re not memorizing, and they’re not “practicing.”
 They don’t feel like they’re working hard, which makes them think they’re not really learning anything.